OpenResearchInstitute/pluto_msk/README.md

 ### Control and Status Registers

 The control and status registers (CSR) are organized as an array.
+Base address is currently 0x43c00000.

 | Hex Offset | Bit Position | Directionality | Location Within the VHDL Array  | Name           | Summary |
 | ---------- | ------------ | -------------- | ------------------------------- | -------------- | ------- |